mikewest/cookies-over-http-bad/README.md

 That's it.

-_Note that this proposal does not aim to prevent third-party tracking, except insofar as that tracking is done over non-secure connections.
+_Note that this proposal does not aim to prevent third-party tracking.
 It aims to set HTTPS as the minimum bar for state on the web (which, hopefully, we'd all agree is "powerful")._

 ### Hrm.
 Spell this out a bit?